-Enter to win a free wooden kayak kit from Pygmy Boats
+Enter to win a wooden kayak kit from Pygmy Boats

 Regular readers of Fine Woodworking will recall our coverage of NBC sitcom star Nick Offerman’s clever slab levelling jig in issue #222.
 That article, and the video tour of Nick’s shop we ran at about the same time, made mention of Nick’s background building wooden canoes.
 The article sparked a good deal of interest in his DVD on Fine Woodstrip Canoe Building, and while wooden boats aren’t normal fare for FWW, one can’t help but marvel at the inherent beauty of wooden canoes and kayaks.

 For those of you interested in trying your hand at building a sea-worthy craft, you might consider entering Pygmy Boats’ current drawing for a Coho Kayak Kit.
 The drawing is being held to celebrate the Coho’s recent Reader’s Choice Award for Best Wooden Kayak.